-Turnover means all revenues derived from the sale of products or the provision of services before taxes in the year preceding the concentration.
+Turnover encompasses all revenues derived from the sale of products or the provision of services before taxes in the year preceding the concentration.
 Turnovers are calculated by taking into account all revenues derived from the sale of products or provision of services in the year preceding the year in which the concentration is notified.
-The turnover of an undertaking assumes the total turnover of the group it belongs to, save for intra-group sales which are not taken into account.
-For the calculation of local (national) turnover, in addition to the foregoing, the value of exports has to be deducted.
-If control is acquired over part of an undertaking, only the turnover attributable to that part is to be taken into account.
-In the case of joint ventures, total group turnovers of both joint venture partners are to be taken into account.
+The turnover of an undertaking assumes the total turnover of the group it belongs to, save for intra-group sales, which are not taken into account.
+In addition, the value of exports has to be deducted for the calculation of local (domestic) turnover.
+If the acquisition of control concerns a part of an undertaking, only the turnover attributable to that part should be taken into account.
+The total group turnovers of both joint venture partners are considered in establishment of joint venture.

 Special rules for the calculation of revenue apply to banks, credit institutions, financial entities, and insurance companies.
-As regards banks, credit institutions, and financial companies, the relevant revenue shall consist of the income from interest charged, net profits from financial transactions, commissions charged, income from securities, and income from other business activities.
-Regarding insurance and reinsurance companies, the turnover thresholds are calculated by taking into account the value of net income from premiums.
-According to the Commission's opinion published in its 2010 Annual Report, revenues achieved in Kosovo are considered revenues achieved in the Republic of Serbia, pursuant to the Constitution of the Republic of Serbia.
-Thus, revenues achieved in Kosovo are to be taken into account for the calculations of turnovers achieved in the Republic of Serbia.
+The relevant revenue for banks, credit institutions, and financial companies shall consist of: (i) the income from interest charged; (ii) net profits from financial transactions; (iii) commissions charged; (iv) income from securities; and (v) income from other business activities.
+The turnovers for insurance and reinsurance companies are calculated by taking into account the value of net income from premiums.
+As per the Commission's opinion published in its 2010 Annual Report, revenues achieved in Kosovo are, pursuant to the Constitution of the Republic of Serbia, considered revenues achieved in Serbia.
+Thus, revenues generated in Kosovo should be considered for the calculation of turnovers achieved in Serbia.